-When a first minute carry is performed after the status register's INT1ME is set with "1" and INT1FE with "0" (or INT2ME with "0" and INT2FE with "1"), low is output from the INT1 terminal (or INT2 terminal).
-Since the output is held, rewrite INT1AE, INT1ME and INT1FE (or INT2AE, INT1ME and INT2FE) of the status register to "0" through serial communication to turn the output to high (OFF state).
-When you perform DISABLE or ENABLE communication while the minute carry processing signal is being retained (for 10 msec), "Low" signal is output from the INTx terminal again.
+When a first minute carry is performed after the status register's INT1ME is set with "1" and INT1FE with "0", low is output from the INT1 terminal.
+Since the output is held, rewrite INT1AE, INT1ME and INT1FE of the status register to "0" through serial communication to turn the output to high (OFF state).
+When you perform DISABLE or ENABLE communication while the minute carry processing signal is being retained (for 10 msec), "Low" signal is output from the INT1 terminal again.